• Welcome to SportsJournalists.com, a friendly forum for discussing all things sports and journalism.

 You better understand contract law/negotiations, you better understand payroll and finances, strategic planning on an organizational level, media relations, business communication, and so on.
 So even if that is your dream, you will still have to develop those non-baseball-related skills (unless you're Dan Duquette, of course.)

-And it's a hell of a lot easier to get your foot in the door with a team in any of those other departments than it is through baseball ops, where every Bleacher Report "senior writer" is clamoring for a job, too.
+And it's a heck of a lot easier to get your foot in the door with a team in any of those other departments than it is through baseball ops, where every Bleacher Report "senior writer" is clamoring for a job, too.
 And hey, once you're in, you start meeting people around the office, you talk baseball, you pick the brains of the people in baseball ops, you come up with a good idea, and who knows where that might lead ...

 I think all of that is much more realistic than dreaming about Sandy Koufax.